LumenYoung/LumenYoung/README.md

 For a strange reason you have came across my personal page.
 Thank you for visiting anyway!

-Currently new to the field of humaniod robotics and ready to explore it!
+Currently doing my Master Thesis!
 I want to explore the possibility to combine artificial intelligence to build better robots!

 In the meantime, I'm also a great enthusiatist to the open source software and linux.
 I'm a daily Archlinux user and like all sorts of fun stuff from self-hosting.

-### Working

-- 🔭 I'm currently working at Pro7 as a working student on AI product
+I appreciate all the amazing open-source softwares, their tireless efforts enable me to bring back the controll of my data.

 ### Studying

-- 🌱 I'm currently a master student at TUM learning robotics, cognition and intelligence.
+- I'm currently a master student at TUM learning robotics, cognition and intelligence.
+- I'm starting my Master Thesis at Robot Learning lab in University of Freiburg

 ### Blogging

 You can visit my wordpress blog at: https://www.introspector.ink.

 I also using [xlog](https://xlog.app/), it is a blockchain based, open source blogging system.
 You can visit my xblog at https://www.lumeny.io

 ### Contact